gpoehl/phpReport/docs/source/actions.rst

 =======

 Calling the run() method starts the execution and |project_name| takes control over the program flow.
-At several points during program events occurs and related action will be invoked.
+Whenever defined events are detected related action will be invoked.

 Typical actions are: